At the Dangerous Goods Advisory Council

 In addition to the three hazmat training elements mentioned above, some facilities must train employees on their DOT hazmat security plan.
 A security plan is required for shipping facilities that offer certain amounts of specific, high-hazard materials for transport—explosives, compressed gases, poisonous-by-inhalation materials, bulk quantities of Class 3 flammables in PG I or II, organic peroxides, and others.
 The full list of materials that require a DOT hazmat security plan can be found at 49 CFR 172.800.

-Security-plan training violations come in two varieties:
+Security-plan training violations come in two varieties: a

 .
-A hazmat security plan is in place, but employees were not trained on it; and
+A hazmat security plan is in place, but employees were not trained on it; and b.

 A hazmat security plan is required but has not been created